 I became a qualified Librarian in 2008 and have worked as Librarian for Children and Young People for Telford and Wrekin Libraries since then.
 I love my job and the diversity it has, being able to promote my passion of reading and libraries to others has to be the best job in the world.
 I have worked closely with many local schools over the years and engaged with them in a variety of projects including ‘Telford Book Awards’, ‘Summer reading Challenge’ and ‘Carnegie Greenaway Shadowing Groups’.
-I have been a part of West Midlands YLG for 6 years and have been the West Midlands rep on the National YLG committee for the last 3 years.
+I have been a part of West Midlands YLG for 7 years and have been the West Midlands rep on the National YLG committee for the last 4 years.
 All of which have given me great pleasure.
-I have read all of the nominated titles for Carnegie and Greenaway for the last two years and am thrilled and honoured to be on the panel for real this year!
+I have read all of the nominated titles for Carnegie and Greenaway for the last three years and am thrilled and honoured to be returning to the judging panel this year!

 I was a passionate reader from my early years but realised I could work with books as a career on a work experience placement at a primary school.
 To keep me busy, they asked me to sort out the library and I thought ‘I could do this all the time!’
 I’ve now worked in libraries for over 35 years in Cambridgeshire, Hampshire and currently in Wakefield.
 I’ve done a wide variety of jobs but I’ve always loved working with children ever since the day I first read ‘Harry the Dirty Dog’ to a Storytime group.
 I don’t know if they were hooked on storytelling by this experience, but I was.

-My job title of Library Officer for Reading involves everything covered by the SC Universal offer for Reading including stock selection, promotion and reader development for both adults and children.
-I particularly love anything that involves talking about books, from author visits to Readers groups for all ages, so I’m very excited to have this opportunity to take part in a national book award.
+My job title of Senior Library Officer for Reading and Children involves everything from stock selection and promotion to reader development, programmes and events for both adults and children.
+I particularly love anything that involves talking about books, from author visits to readers’ groups.